Why President Trump's U.K. state visit comes at an awkward time for Britain's leader

 The president is set to be greeted Wednesday with the full pomp, regalia and public spectacle offered by the U.K.'s royals.
 When they arrive Wednesday in Windsor, just west of London, Mr. Trump and first lady Melania will be taken by royal carriage, alongside King Charles, Queen Camilla and the Prince and Princess of Wales, to Windsor Castle, escorted by three different military bands and a regiment of the British Army on horseback.

-Events on the day will include a flypast by British and American F-35 fighter jets, as well as other Royal Air Force planes, all capped by a state banquet at the castle on Wednesday evening.
+Events on the day will include a flypast by British and American F-35 fighter jets, as well as other Royal Air Force planes, all capped by a state banquet at the castle in the evening.

 "I hate to say it, but nobody does it like you people in terms of the pomp and the ceremony," Mr. Trump told Starmer at a joint news conference during a visit to one of his golf courses in Scotland in July.